ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-13-randomize-slack.md

 ## Overall Requirements

 In order to perform this work, we will need a Slack Workspace and account and an Azure Subscription.
 The app **must** be built using a Windows machine for the proof of concept to work.
 It is entirely possible to switch to [another OS supported by .NET 5](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0-supported-os.md), however the Azure Function app will need to be modified accordingly.
 You will also be required to create a new Slack App as a part of this.
-If you are unable to create a Slack App, this proof of concept will not be possible.
+This permission may be restricted by your Slack Workspace administrators.

 ### Required Slack Permissions